-In most cases, browser hijackers make sure that users would visit a certain address when they open a browser, new tab or enter search queries into URL bar by changing browser's settings such as the address of a homepage, new tab, and default search engine.
-AllMusicSearches changes those settings (addresses) to allmusicsearches.com.
-It is called a fake search engine mostly because it redirects users to search.yahoo.com (shows results generated by Yahoo) or searchlee.com - it depends on the geolocation of its visitors.
-It is noteworthy that some of the search engines that browser hijackers promote (e.g., search engines like searchlee.com) can generate misleading results, display dubious ads.
-Either way, neither allmusicsearches.com nor other search engines like it should be used/are trustworthy.
-Usually, to stop a browser from opening the address of a fake search engine, it is necessary to uninstall a browser hijacker from it first.
-In this case, to remove allmusicsearches.com/change it to another address, it is required to uninstall AllMusicSearches.
+In most cases, browser hijackers ensure that users are forced to visit a specific address when they open a browser, new tab, or enter search queries into the URL bar - i.e., they change browser settings such as the homepage, new tab, and default search engine.
+AllMusicSearches assigns the settings to allmusicsearches.com.
+This site is classified as a fake search engine because it simply redirects users to search.yahoo.com (shows results generated by Yahoo) or searchlee.com depending on the geolocations of its visitors.

-As mentioned in the first paragraph, browser hijackers often are designed to collect browsing data, such as addresses of visited pages, entered search queries, Internet Protocol addresses, geolocations, and other details relating to user's Internet browsing activities.
-It is possible for some browser hijackers to be capable of accessing personal information (e.g., passwords, telephone numbers, credit card details, names, addresses).
-Developers design browser hijackers to collect information so they could use that data for marketing purposes or monetize in it other ways, for example, sell it to third parties (potentially cyber criminals).
-In one way or another, a browser hijacker is a type of app that should never be installed on a browser or the operating system.
+Browser hijackers often collect browsing data, such as addresses of visited pages, entered search queries, Internet Protocol addresses, geolocations, and other details relating to users' internet browsing activities.
+Some browser hijackers are capable of accessing personal information (e.g., passwords, telephone numbers, credit card details, names, and addresses).
+Developers use the data for marketing purposes or monetize in it other ways, for example, by selling it to third parties (potentially, cyber criminals).

 |Threat Type||Browser Hijacker, Redirect, Search Hijacker, Toolbar, Unwanted New Tab|